from wbpyplot import wb_plot

 wbpyplot Python package

-matplotlib is a widely used package for creating visualizations in Python.
-The wbpyplotpackage contains a decorator function to apply the World Bank data visualization style to matplotlibvisualizations.
+matplotlib and plotly are widely used packages for creating visualizations in Python.
+The wbpyplotpackage contains a decorator function to apply the World Bank data visualization style to matplotlib or plotly visualizations.
 You can find the underlying code to generate this theme at htps://github.com/worldbank/wbpyplot.
 The data visualization style guide can be found at https://wbg-vis-design.vercel.app/.

 Installation